 That’s why protecting IP should be a key consideration for every organization.
 And while tackling IP theft may seem daunting due to the volume of the data at stake, the ever-changing nature of data and the difficulty of identifying risks in real-time, IP theft prevention is possible with the right tools.

-Code42 gives you the visibility, context and controls you need to stop valuable data from going to places you don’t trust without slowing down your business.
-Our products and services prevent data leaks and reduce your organization’s Insider Risk over time.
+Code42 Incydr™ gives you the visibility, context and controls you need to stop valuable data from going to places you don’t trust without slowing down your business.
+Incydr prevents data leak and theft from employees to reduce your organization’s IP theft.
 We analyze your risk exposure and show you activities requiring security intervention, so you can confidently respond before damage occurs.

-Detect and respond to IP theft threats with Code42 Incydr
+Get full visibility into IP theft with Code42 Incydr